tikzzay/Karma-LIVEBOT-V2.0/replit.md

 ✅ **Multi-Server Active**: Bot is active in 2 Discord servers monitoring streamers
 ✅ **Fully Operational**: All systems running, monitoring 2 creators across multiple platforms
-✅ **Instant Gaming Integration**: Affiliate functionality active with automatic game detection and purchase buttons ✅ **Ready for Production**: Bot is operational and ready for use
+✅ **Instant Gaming Integration**: Affiliate functionality active with automatic game detection and purchase buttons ✅ **Deployment Configured**: Production deployment settings configured for VM deployment ✅ **Ready for Production**: Bot is operational and ready for use

 **Live Status**: The bot is actively monitoring live streams across Twitch, YouTube, and TikTok with automatic notifications, streak tracking, and Instant Gaming affiliate integration running smoothly.
+All 13 slash commands are synced and working across both Discord servers.

 ### Next Steps - What You Need To Do: